More than 40 children adopted from Mexico through International Child Foundation!

 Adopting from Mexico will generally take a minimum of one year.
 The first steps are engaging the agency, providing a home study, applying to USCIS and the preparation of the dossier documents for Mexico.
 The dossier includes the home study and USCIS I-800A approval and a variety of other documents required by the National DIF.

 The waiting time for a child referral after Mexico accepts the dossier varies; generally the younger the child requested, the longer the wait.
 Although Mexico allows international families to adopt children age 5 and older or younger children with special needs, the majority of orphans legally free in Mexico are over age 8.
-Families adopting sibling groups may have a wide range of ages, from 2 to 14 years old.
+Families adopting sibling groups may have a wide range of ages, from 3 to 15 years old.
+The average wait time for families requesting a younger single child may be over two years; for older children, special needs children and sibling groups the wait is shorted.

 After the family receives a referral they travel to Mexico to spend time with the child.
 The time requirement varies state to state but historically families spend one or more weeks visiting the child.
 We recommend that families plan on 3+ weeks although the visits are often broken into more than one trip.

 The judicial process may take one to six months.
 Upon issuance of an adoption decree from court, a family may start to plan the final steps of the adoption process.
+These include travel to pick up your child, to Mexico City, and to the US Consulate in Cuidad Juarez.
 Upon entering the US on an IH 3 visa, children adopted from Mexico receive automatic citizenship.
 About Child Immigrant Visas

 NOTE: Special transition provisions apply to adoptions initiated before April 1, 2008.
 For more information, visit http://adoption.state.gov/country_information/country_specific_info.php?country-select=mexico